Marketing Cloud, Trailhead...

 Start with a simple dashboard and add to it.
-Dolev recommends starting simply with a few key measurements and customizing in increments.
-“If there’s anything missing...in the first iteration, keep customizing,” advises Dolev.
+Dolev recommends starting simply with a few key measurements and customising in increments.
+“If there’s anything missing...in the first iteration, keep customising,” advises Dolev.
 By setting up your dashboard reporting in stages, you’ll be able to use the tools faster and see results.

 The top, upper-lefthand corner of the dashboard is prime real estate.
 Readers who read left to right and top to bottom instinctively look at that portion of a document.
 It goes to follow that the most important information.

 Headers and footers should call out components by name.
 Charts are visually stunning, but without a label, users will take too much time deciphering the meaning.
 Clear labels in the headers and footers draw attention to the metrics and the behaviours behind the metrics.

 Keep similar information in the same column or row.
 Columns versus rows is a topic of much debate among Salesforce customers.
 Whichever you prefer, organise your information by grouping like data.
 “You want the story to be continuous.
 You want everything that is alike for each part of your dashboard to be in that straight visual line,” explains Dolev.
 Organising your information by categories helps the user better digest the information and be able to react to it.

 Write Your Story (Past and Present) With Dashboards

 While dashboards can report past performance, the value is in the real-time insights.
 Scheduled delivery allows reports to be emailed regularly.
 Warner has reports emailed to him each morning.
 That way, he knows what adjustments need to be made in sales strategy during the day.
 Having the visual reports allows for quick digestion of the data.
 “I know exactly what needs work and what’s doing really well,” says Warner. “[The dashboard reports] give us the ability to move quickly and an immediate sense of where you stand.”